melvinvarkey/bigipsecurity/README.md

 ### APM Brute-force Passwords Attack

 #### Description
-By default, BigIP APM with any type of AAA is vulnerable to brute-force password attack.
+By default, BIG-IP APM with any type of AAA is vulnerable to brute-force password attack.

 #### Remediation
-The `Minimum Authentication Failure Delay` and `Maximum Authentication Failure Delay` options or CAPTCHA can be enabled to slow down or mitigate brute-force passwords attacks against BIG-IP APM
+The `Minimum Authentication Failure Delay` and `Maximum Authentication Failure Delay` options or CAPTCHA can be enabled to slow down or mitigate brute-force passwords attacks against BIG-IP APM.

 To enable `Minimum Authentication Failure Delay` and `Maximum Authentication Failure Delay` options using the Configuration utility